Holding Promissory Notes, Deed Trusts & Mortgage Notes in an IRA

-Self-directed IRA owners are permitted to lend money from their IRA or use IRA funds to invest in trust deeds, mortgages and notes available from online platforms.
+Self-directed IRA owners are permitted to lend money from their IRA or use IRA funds to invest in promissory notes, trust deeds and mortgages notes.
+Loans may be made directly with the borrower or obtained from licensed note brokers or online loan marketplaces.

 It is the responsibility of the IRA account owner and the borrower to determine the terms of the loan including duration, interest, payment schedule and collateral, if any.
 If purchasing existing loans from a note broker, the IRA owner selects the note and completes the paperwork provided by the note broker.
 The custodian is then provided with an Investment Direction and all documents related to the loan in order to deliver funds to the borrower.